Amicus/end-dash/docs/variables-and-conditionals.md

 ## Variables

-EndDash variables are rendered into HTML elements when for display to the user:
+EndDash variables are rendered into the body of HTML elements, displaying their values as ordinary text:

 ```html
 <div class="user-">